Who needs to pay

 - you’re a relevant civilian employee at NATO or the Australian Department of Defence in the UK (or you’re their dependant)

-The service will tell you that you don’t have to pay anything and will give you your healthcare surcharge reference number for your application.
+The service will tell you that you do not have to pay anything and will give you your healthcare surcharge reference number for your application.

 You’ll be able to use the National Health Service (NHS) even if you’re exempt from paying.

-Who doesn’t need to pay or get an IHS reference number
+Who does not need to pay or get an IHS reference number

 You’ll be able to use the NHS without paying the surcharge or getting a reference number if: